-Lesson Overview: Ever wonder what animals do all day while we are tromping through the woods?
+Ever wonder what animals do all day while we are tromping through the woods?
 Well this is your chance to find out!
 Explore Camp McDowell through a detective lens to look for clues as to what the resident wildlife are up to.
 Will you spot the clues they leave behind?

-Hiking Distance: Around 0.75 miles
+Time: 1.5 or 3 hours Distance: ~0.75 miles